Manfred von Richthofen: Theories about last combat

-Richthofen was a highly experienced and skilled fighter pilot—fully aware of the risk from ground fire.
-Further, he concurred with the rules of air fighting created by his late mentor Boelcke, who specifically advised pilots not to take unnecessary risks.
-In this context, Richthofen's judgement during his last combat was clearly unsound in several respects.
+Richthofen was a highly experienced and skilled fighter pilot, fully aware of the risk from ground fire.
+Further, he concurred with the rules of air fighting created by his late mentor, Boelcke, who specifically advised pilots not to take unnecessary risks.
+In this context, Richthofen's judgment during his last combat was clearly unsound in several respects.
 Several theories have been proposed to account for his behaviour.

 In 1999, a German medical researcher, Henning Allmers, published an article in the British medical journal The Lancet, suggesting it was likely that brain damage from the head wound Richthofen suffered in July 1917 played a part in his death.
 This was supported by a 2004 paper by researchers at the University of Texas.
-Richthofen's behaviour after his injury was noted as consistent with brain-injured patients, and such an injury could account for his perceived lack of judgment on his final flight: flying too low over enemy territory and suffering target fixation.
+Richthofen's behaviour after his injury was noted as consistent with brain-injured patients, and such an injury could account for his perceived lack of judgment on his final flight - flying too low over enemy territory and suffering target fixation.

 Richthofen may have been suffering from cumulative combat stress, which made him fail to observe some of his usual precautions.
-One of the leading British air aces, Major Edward "Mick" Mannock, was killed by ground fire on 26 July 1918 while crossing the lines at low level, an action he had always cautioned his younger pilots against.
+One of the leading British air aces, Major Edward "Mick" Mannock, was killed by ground fire on 26 July 1918 while crossing the lines at low level, an action against which he had always cautioned his younger pilots.
 One of the most popular of the French air aces, Georges Guynemer, went missing on 11 September 1917, probably while attacking a two-seater without realizing several Fokkers were escorting it.

-There is a suggestion that on the day of Richthofen's death, the prevailing wind was about 40 km/h easterly, rather than the usual 40 km/h westerly.
+One suggestion is that on the day of Richthofen's death, the prevailing wind was about 40 km/h easterly, rather than the usual 40 km/h westerly.
 This meant that Richthofen, heading generally westward at an airspeed of about 160 km/h, was travelling over the ground at up to 200 km/h rather than the more typical ground speed of 120 km/h.
-This was considerably faster than normal and he could easily have strayed over enemy lines without realizing it.
+This was considerably faster than normal, and he could easily have strayed over enemy lines without realizing it.

 At the time of Richthofen's death, the front was in a highly fluid state, following the initial success of the German offensive of March–April 1918.
 This was part of Germany's last opportunity to win the war.
-In the face of Entente air superiority, the German air service was having difficulty acquiring vital reconnaissance information, and could do little to prevent Entente squadrons from completing effective reconnaissance and close support of their armies.
+In the face of Entente air superiority, the German air service was having difficulty acquiring vital reconnaissance information and could do little to prevent Entente squadrons from completing effective reconnaissance and close support of their armies.